Handicapping: Famous US handicappers

 The first very well known sports handicapper in American culture was Jimmy "The Greek" Snyder.
 During his career he worked for CBS on their Sunday morning show, The NFL Today.
 Because sports betting had a social taboo at the time, Snyder was not allowed to mention betting on games specifically.
 Instead, he would predict the score.
 Over the years the attitude towards sports betting, and handicapping in general, has changed.
 Billy Walters was profiled by 60 Minutes because of his handicapping abilities.
 Billy Walters, and other unknown members of the Computer Group, developed a system for handicapping games and beating Las Vegas sportsbooks.
 ESPN wrote an article on Haralabos Voulgaris naming him as one of the premier NBA handicappers in the world.
 He claims to have developed a system that uses advanced statistical analysis to predict the outcomes of games.
 In the past, very few people did any mathematical calculations when handicapping sporting events.
 Predictions were usually made from hunches or information not readily available to the public.
 However, with the advancement of technology computers powerful enough to run advanced simulation models now frequent homes and offices.
 Advanced statistics such as DVOA, Win Shares and Points per Possession are talked about in mainstream media.
 Brian Burke, author of The Fifth Down blog featured in The New York Times, wrote a formula using advanced statistical techniques that has shown consistency correctly predicting NFL winners.
 Handicapping, as a profession, is very similar to being a stock analyst.
 Like Wall Street did in the 1970s, the sports handicapping industry is undergoing a quantitative revolution.
-Many successful handicappers also use money management systems similar to financial investment professionals.
+Many successful handicappers also use money management systems.
 The most popular, and mathematically superior, system is the Kelly criterion.
 It is a formula for maximizing profits and minimizing losses based on payout odds and win probability of the underlying asset.
 The Kelly criterion is often used to determine units in sports betting which some handicappers assign to weight each prediction.